kleinbottle/swanlotus/content/blogs/open-secrets/open-secrets.md

 ## The square root of two

-Of the triad we first consider, $\sqrt{2}$.
-It is the most within our grasp.
-It embodies a number, rather than a symbol, in its expression.
+Of the triad---$\sqrt{2}$, $\pi$, and $e$---we first consider $\sqrt{2}$.
+It is the most within our everyday grasp.
+It evokes geometry rather than number for its precise expression.
 It is the diagonal of a unit square.
-And we know that its square root must lie between $1$ and $1.5$, whose square is $2.25$.
+And we know that its square root must lie between $1$ and $1.5$, as the latter squared is $2.25$.
 It may be evaluated painstakingly using algorithms from the age-before-calculators.
-So, let us look at that first.
+So, let us look at one of those first.

 ### Manual extraction of √2

-The manual extraction of square roots is a form of longdivision that is both tedious and error-prone.
-The algorithm uses that fact that the factor $2$ figures in any square, witness: $(x + a) = x^2 + 2x +a^2$.
-So, this particular long division makes use of this fact at each step in the "longdivision" that is done.
+The manual extraction of square roots is analogous to long division.
+The process is both tedious and error-prone.
+The algorithm uses the fact that the factor $2$ figures in any square, witness: $(x + a) = x^2 + 2x +a^2$.
+So, this particular method makes use of this fact at each step in the "long division" that is done.
 To see the end result and the working, please see [this](https://www.cuemath.com/algebra/square-root-of-2/) [@cuemathsqrt].
 For a deeper explanation, [read this blog](https://www.cantorsparadise.com/the-square-root-algorithm-f97ab5c29d6d) [@ujjwalsingh2021].

-## Continued Fractions

-There are basically two ways of representing real numbers: decimals, and continued fractions [@olds1963;@niven1991; @davenport2008;@simoson2019].
-The latter representation is fascinating as it reveals patterns that are absent in the
+"I consider this form of working, with pencil and paper, a sophisticated form of torture.
+Euler of Gauss might have revelled in such pursuits, but count me out!"
+Sol added as a snide aside.

+## Two ways of expressing the same number

+"I came perilously close to losing the bet to Seven," Sol continued.
+"You see, I had forgotten that the decimal system was not the only way to represent irrationals and transcendentals in never-ending glory.
+And I don't mean a change of base.
+Can you guess what I had forgotten?"
+Sol asked me during our conversation.

+"Nothing from me to egg you on," I said in a sleepy tone.
+The time, place, and weather had lulled me into a restful somnolence that was ill-suited to mathematical head-scratching.

+"It is something that we learn at high school, more as a curiosity than as useful mathematics," Sol continued by way of enticing me with a clue.
+"Can you guess what it is?"

+When I shook my head with a dazed stare, Sol said, "Come on.
+One last clue.
+It has to do with fractions."

+When I refused to be drawn into guessing what it was, Sol exclaimed, "[Continued Fractions](https://en.wikipedia.org/wiki/Continued_fraction)!" [@olds1963;@niven1991; @davenport2008;@simoson2019: @loya2017] rousing  me into full wakefulness with his thunderous voice.

+"Apart from a change of base, there are basically _two_ ways of representing real numbers: decimals, and continued fractions.
+Patterns not discernible in the decimal representation suddenly pop out with pellucid clarity when the same number is expressed as a continued fraction.
+The advent of computers and 64-bit computation has diverted our  attention away from experiencing the periodic beauty of a [quadratic irrational](https://en.wikipedia.org/wiki/Quadratic_irrational_number), expressed as a continued fraction," Sol went on, lyrically.

-Practically, every irrational, when pressed to computational use, is really a rational approximation to the irrational, to an accuracy that serves the purpose.
+"Practically, every irrational, when pressed to computational use, is really a rational approximation to the irrational, to an accuracy that serves the purpose.
 In that sense, Kronecker was not far from the truth.
 But the full glory of $\sqrt{2}$, or $\pi$, or $e$ can only be encapsulated by the symbols we use for them.
-Every other, rational expression is but a costumed appearance, not the true persona.
+Every other, rational expression is but a costumed appearance, not the true persona."
+Sol was in his element as he expounded.

+## The charm of continued fractions

-I would like to demonstrate here another method of evaluating $\sqrt{2}$, using [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction).
-The method might seem like sleight of hand, but it is well-founded, and it is also and example of how integers are used to tame the irrationals.
+Sol then went on to demonstrate his preferred method of evaluating $\sqrt{2}$, using continued fractions.
+The method seemed like sleight of hand, but it is well-founded, and is also an example of how integers are used to tame the irrationals.

-Continued fraction are curious mathematical entities that have surprising properties.
-They are an alternative representation rational number representation of real numbers.
+Continued fractions are curious mathematical entities that have surprising properties.
+They are an alternative rational number representation of real numbers.
 No finite continued fraction can equate to an irrational number.
-But a never-ending continued fraction expansion can indeed represent an irrational number.
+But a never-ending continued fraction can indeed represent an irrational number. "this is why I say that the rationals and the irrationals meet at infinity," Sol said with panache.

-Rational numbers may be represented as continued fractions in _two_ ways [].
-But irrational numbers may
+### Continued fraction expansion of a rational number

+"Let us start modestly and try to expand a _rational_ number using continued fractions," said Sol.
+"Give me a scary or hairy rational number, preferably larger than one," he said.

+"What about $\frac{3257}{106}$?"
+I answered, choosing the two numbers that randomly came to mind.

+"Taken," replied Sol.
+"Here is a little program that I have written to do it for me.
+I will then explain the algorithm.
+We start off by doing plain long division to get:"
+$$
+\frac{3257}{106} = 30 + \frac{77}{106} = 30 + \frac{1}{\frac{106}{77}}\\
+$$
+"Why do we write it like this? we want to get whole number quotients and whole number remainders and the trick is to always divide the larger number by the smaller, by inverting the remainder fraction," Sol said.
+"If you keep in mind that our goal is an improper fraction, you are good to go."

 ### Continued fraction expansion of √2